Hungerford Bridge and Golden Jubilee Bridges: History

+2025 refurbishment

+In January 2025, a three-year project to refurbish Hungerford Bridge began.
+All the original metalwork will be retained and refurbished; engineers will test the truss pins – which join the supports together – and replace the pin end caps on the girders.

-The new footbridges
+The Golden Jubilee footbridges

 The concept design for the new footbridges was won by architects Lifschutz Davidson Sandilands and engineers WSP Group.
 Detailed design of the two bridges was carried out by consulting engineers Gifford, now Ramboll UK.
 The steelwork for the new footbridges was fabricated by Butterley Engineering Ltd. of Ripley, Derbyshire.

 Their construction was complicated by the need to keep the railway bridge operating without interruptions, the Bakerloo line tunnels passing only a few feet under the river bed, and the potential danger of unexploded World War II bombs in the Thames mud.
 Despite extensive surveys of the riverbed, London Underground was unwilling to accept these risks and preliminary works were stopped in 2000.
 The design was modified so that the support structure on the north side, which would have been within 15 m of the tube lines, was moved out of the river bed and onto Victoria Embankment.
 Excavation near the tube lines was carried out when the tube was closed, and foundations were hand-dug for additional security.

 The two new 4 m wide footbridges were completed in 2002.
-They were named the Golden Jubilee Bridges, in honour of the fiftieth anniversary of Queen Elizabeth II's accession, although in practice they are often still referred to as the "Hungerford Footbridges".
+They were named the Golden Jubilee Bridges, in honour of the Golden Jubilee of Elizabeth II, although in practice they are often still referred to as the "Hungerford Footbridges".